biaprojects/python-studies/README.md

 ## Repository Structure
 - `1 - Programming-logic`
-  It is divided by Explanations and Projects
+  It is divided by Explanations:
     - `a - First-steps`
       Explanations of `print`, `input`, `math operators`, `conditionals`, `logic operators` and funtion `type()`.
     - `b - Loops`
       Explanations of `for loop` and `while loop`.
     - `e - Lists`
       Explanations of `array list` and some functions of it, `dict list` and `tuple`.

-  The projects:
+  And projects:
     - `a - Project_calculator`
       A simple calclator made to practice conditional structure.
 It uses math terms (in Portuguese).
     - `b - Project_game`